 by Dozie Ezerioha, MD

-I really don’t want to beat a dead horse by listing all of the current problems plaguing the American healthcare system… Given how much we spend on healthcare, there are problems that we simply should not be having.
+While unfortunate, the truth of the matter is that there are significant issues regarding the current state of the American healthcare system.
+Given how much we spend on healthcare, there are problems that we simply should not be having.
 We have a lot of work still ahead of us, should we truly want to improve the overall quality of care patients receive.

 Large scale changes are needed, and it’s encouraging to see that big tech companies like Apple and Amazon are slowly making inroads into healthcare.
 We need all the firepower we can get to transform the US healthcare system into the standard it has the potential for.